Last Updated on

 Each of these sessions includes background information, a daily meditation, and other activities.
-The PMP has now been released on Happify – if you wish to explore and experience the programme you can click here.
-You can register for free on the website, and thereafter you will be taken directly to the Positive Mindfulness Programme.
+If you wish to explore and experience the programme you can do so on this link.

 Positive psychology truly made us re-think the topics which we focus on in psychology, and the same process is now required for mindfulness.
 Our task within positive psychology is to transform mindfulness research and applications from deficit-focused mindfulness programs to flourishing-focused ones.